 How a Fabric Structure is More Cost-Effective than a Permanent Building

 A fabric structure can help keep your organization in budget if you’re currently looking for a warehouse, production area, assembly hall, or any other large enclosed space.
 That’s because a temporary canvas building costs far less to build and takes less time to install than constructing a permanent structure made of wood or metal.
 And, the savings don’t end at installation – because the fabric in a temporary building is translucent, meaning it allows in natural light, there is less need for electric lighting and there is less of a burden on your HVAC system to maintain a comfortable temperature.
-A canvas structure can even contribute points to your LEED score.

 Another benefit of a fabric structure vs. a permanent one is portability.
 Most canvas buildings can be maneuvered around your property using a specialized tool, such as a crane or jack-and-wheels, and can be disassembled for shipping to another location.
 Plus, they can be anchored to any type of foundation, making them far more versatile than a permanent installation.